ITC-CRIB/geobench/Readme.md

 - [x] Recording the running process of a computer for a specific duration.
 The program tracks and calculates the average CPU and memory usage of each running process.
 - [x] The program checks the availability of the GIS command/libraries on the computer.
 For the time being the program supports `qgis_process` and QGIS `python` command checking.
 - [x] Perform baseline monitoring to record the average CPU and memory usage for a specific duration.
 The output is written to file in JSON structure.
 - [x] Generate any possible test combination from the parameters and input defined on the YAML scenario file.
-For the time being, the program supports `qgis-command` and `qgis-python` type of execution.
+For the time being, the program supports `qgis-process` and `qgis-python` type of execution.
 - [x] Record running process for a specific duration before execution is performed.
 The output is stored to file in JSON strcuture.
 - [x] Execute the generated command and store the command output to a specific folder.
 For the time being, our program supports nested directory structure for the output.
 - [x] During the execution, our program records parameters as well as following metrics: average CPU and memory usage, start time, end time, and execution time.